schultek/dart_mappable/README.md

               ignoreNull: true # here: overwrite property to remove keys with null values
               caseStyle: custom(lc,+) # here: set a custom case style (see below)
 ```

+> Options are inherited by libraries and classes.
+This means that you can e.g. specify the case style on global, library or class level.
+Options on deeper levels override higher level options.

 ## Case Styles